inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 4.1 Changing colours
 ....................

-To change a layer’s symbology, we will open its layer properties.
+To change a layer’s symbology, we will open its properties.
 Let’s begin by changing the colour of the :guilabel:`pemukiman` layer.

 16. Right-click on the :guilabel:`pemukiman` layer in the Layers panel.